j4w8n/sveltekit-supabase-ssr/README.md

 ## Security

 Within the `(authenticated)` layout group, we have a `+page.server.ts` file for each route.
-This ensures that even during client navigation we can verify there's still a session before rendering the page.
+This ensures that even during client navigation the `hooks.server.ts` file is run so that we can verify there's still a session before rendering the page.

 We check for and fully validate the session by calling `event.locals.getSession()`.
 Inside that function, we verify the `access_token`, aka JWT, and use it's decoded contents to help create a validated session for use on the server-side.

 Full validation is important because sessions are stored in a cookie sent from a client.
 The client could be an attacker with just enough information to bypass checks within `supabase.auth.getSession()` and possibly render data for a victim user.
 See [this discussion](https://github.com/orgs/supabase/discussions/23224) for details.

 !!!
-Simply verifying the JWT does not validate the `session.user` object, for using it's info to render sensitive user data on the server-side.
+Just verifying the JWT does not validate other information within getSession's `session.user` object; this is a big reason why we do the "full validation" by replacing its contents using info from the verified and decoded JWT.
 See discussion link above. !!!